bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 # Credentials

-This document provides an in-depth look at the FIDO2 credential, which is the technical term used to refer to a passkey in the context of the FIDO2 standard.
-In this document they will be referred to as simply "credentials".
+This page provides an in-depth look at the FIDO2 credential, which is the technical term used to refer to a passkey in the context of the FIDO2 standard.
+On this page they will be referred to as simply "credentials".

 ## What is a Credential?